 - first and last paragraphs of each chapter

-This will give you a sense of the overall theme of the book and the main point the author is making.
+This will give you a sense of the book's overall theme and the main point the author is making.
 Comprehension of where the author is going will help your speed of reading.

 Ask questions continually